stone-lang/stone/docs/specs/Expressions.md

 #= Number.Integer(7)
 ~~~

-There are only a few exceptions to the mixed operators rule:
+There are only a few exceptions to the mixed operators rule.
+Addition and subtraction can be mixed, and have the same precedence.
+Multiplication and division can be mixed, and have the same precedence.
+The equality and comparison operators can be mixed with anything else, and have a lower precedence.

 ~~~ stone
 1 + 2 - 3